csye7125-su24-team17/.github/profile/README.md

   - **Prometheus** (for metrics collection and monitoring)

   These Helm charts ensure that all applications and infrastructure components are deployed in a consistent, repeatable manner, streamlining management across environments.

+- **Custom Kubernetes Operator in Go**
+  We developed a Custom Kubernetes Operator using **Kubebuilder**.
+The operator defines two Custom Resource Definitions (CRDs): GitHubReleasesMonitor and GitHubRelease.
+These CRDs track the GitHub repository for new CVE releases, fetches them and processes them.

+  - **CRD and Controller**: The `GitHubReleasesMonitor` CRD specifies the repository URL and a `monitorFrom` value to track releases.
+The **controller** watches for events on these resources and triggers the required reconciliation logic.

+  - **Reconciliation Process**: When a **GitHubReleasesMonitor** resource (CR) is created, the controller reconciles it by making API calls to GitHub to fetch new CVE releases.
+For each new release, a **GitHubRelease** resource (CR) is created.
+This triggers another reconciliation loop, which launches a Kubernetes Job to process the CVE data, using the containerized CVE processor application.

+  - **Deployment**: We build an image of the operator and deploy it as a Kubernetes **Deployment** via Helm Chart.
+The Helm chart bundles all necessary resources such as the operator's Deployment, Services, and CRDs.

+  This automated approach enables continuous monitoring of CVE releases and seamless integration of new data into our system.

+- **Service Mesh with Istio**
+We implemented Istio as a service mesh to secure and manage communication between our microservices.
+Istio’s sidecar proxies enhance security, reliability, and observability by controlling and monitoring all service-to-service traffic.
+Additionally, we utilize Istio's Ingress Gateway and Virtual Services to securely expose select services to the internet, ensuring external access is tightly controlled and monitored.

+- **Logging with FluentBit and CloudWatch**
+For centralized logging, we integrated FluentBit, which aggregates logs from both the EKS control plane and all microservices.
+These logs are forwarded to AWS CloudWatch, providing a unified view for tracing errors and monitoring application behavior across the entire system.